Chalcedony Gemstone Information

 About Chalcedony - History and Introduction

-Chalcedony is a gemstone species which belong to the quartz group of minerals.
-Technically, Chalcedony is the gemological term applicable towards all varieties of quartz with cryptocrystalline form, which can occur in a wide range of different colors, sizes and patterns.
+Chalcedony is a gemstone species which belongs to the quartz group of minerals.
+Technically, chalcedony is the gemological term applicable for all varieties of quartz in cryptocrystalline form, which can occur in a wide range of different colors, sizes and patterns.
 However today, the term, 'chalcedony', is most often used in reference to a very specific type of cryptocrystalline quartz, often referred to as 'actual chalcedony' or 'chalcedony in the narrow sense'.
-In many cases, 'chalcedony' can only be clarified and defined through its use in context.
-Fortunately, to minimize confusion, most other varieties of cryptocrystalline quartz are traded under their own individual trade names, such as 'banded agate', 'carnelian' or 'jasper' as examples.
-The gemstone 'Chalcedony' is distinguished by translucency and its solid, lighter color, typically ranging from bluish to white to gray.
+Fortunately, to minimize confusion, most other varieties of cryptocrystalline quartz are traded under their own individual trade names, such as 'banded agate', 'carnelian' or 'jasper'.
+The gemstone 'chalcedony' is distinguished by translucency and its solid, lighter color, typically ranging from bluish to white or gray.

-As the defining mineral for 7 on Moh's scale, chalcedony quartz is known to set the standard when it comes to gemstone hardness for jewelry gemstones.
-The actual name of 'chalcedony' originated from the latin word 'Chalcedonius', thought to be derived from 'Chalcedon', an ancient seaport of Asia Minor, now Kadikoy, Turkey.
-Chalcedony is known to take an excellent polish, in fact, after a prolonged polish, some chalcedony varieties can exhibit a glow-like luster that seems to come from within.
-Chalcedony quartz is without a doubt, one of the most significant materials of all time, not only for the jewelry industry, but it is also an important material for many science and industrial uses as well.
+As the defining mineral for 7 on the Mohs scale, chalcedony quartz is known to set the standard when it comes to gemstone hardness for jewelry gemstones.
+The actual name 'chalcedony' originated from the latin word 'Chalcedonius', which is thought to be derived from 'Chalcedon', an ancient seaport of Asia Minor, now Kadikoy, Turkey.
+Chalcedony is known to take an excellent polish, in fact, after a prolonged polish, some chalcedony varieties can exhibit a glow that seems to emanate from within.
+Chalcedony quartz is without a doubt one of the most significant materials of all time, not only for the jewelry industry, but it is an important material for various scientific and industrial uses as well.